taubman33/react-router/README.md

 | Users     | A list of users                           | /users/       |
 | NewUser   | A form that lets you add a username       | /users/new    |

-Set up react-router like we did in this lesson, at the top level.
+1. Set up `react-router` like we did in this lesson, at the top level.
+What is the top level of a React app?

-Build out the components with placeholders to render stuff before starting to add any state, props, or functionality.
+1. Build out each component with placeholders to render something.
+Do this first, before starting to add state, props, or functionality.

-Set up your routes so that each route only displays the appropriate component.
+1. Set up your routes so that each route only displays the appropriate component.

-Plan out where you think your state should live.
+1. Plan out where you think your state should live.
 If you have to share state between multiple components, what's the best place to keep it?
 Think about what your state needs to contain.

-Initialize your state and pass it down to the appropriate components.
+1. Initialize your state and pass it down to the appropriate components.

-Wire up those components to be able to display and update the state as necessary.
+1. Wire up those components to be able to display and update the state as necessary.
 Add the functionality to have the greet component receive and display a parameter.

-Marvel at your creation and your progress after only 7 weeks of programming!
+1. Marvel at your creation and your progress after only 7 weeks of programming!